kstenerud/dogma/v1/dogma_v1.md

    Every alternative in the set of `expr` must be a multiple of 8 bits wide, otherwise the grammar is malformed.

-   Note: This function has no effect on `expr` alternatives that are only 0 or 8 bits wide.
+   Note: This function effectively does nothing for `expr` alternatives that are only 0 or 8 bits wide.
    """;

 ```